Coop, other ransomware-hit firms, could take weeks to recover, say experts - Up News Info

 “Paying a ransom is just putting the fire out but it will not make your environment more secure,” said David Jacoby, deputy director at Kaspersky.

 “The companies should not pay the ransom, because we don’t want to encourage cyber criminals that this is something that’s profitable.”
-(Reporting by Supantha Mukherjee, European Technology & Telecoms Correspondent, based in Stockholm; Additional reporting by Raphael Satter; Editing by Nick Macfie)
+(Reporting by Supantha Mukherjee and Colm Fulton in Stockholm and Raphael Satter in Washington; Editing by Nick Macfie and Sonya Hepinstall)